 I don’t have one that I’m proud especially of, all are part of a continuum.
 Every so often, there’s a breakthrough.
 Either it’s a piece I’ve been working on for sometime that finally comes together, almost in a moment of abandonment, or one that happens so quickly that it pours out like a Haiku.
 The pieces I’m most proud of are the ones I paint for myself, without concern for acceptance or judgment from anyone else.

-buy Premarin mexico How do you know when a work is finished?
+can i buy viagra in japan How do you know when a work is finished?

 My gut tells me.
 The tricky part is listening to it.